-1. Introduction
+1. Introduction Structure of this document

-2. Definitions, instructions and guidance for reporting the number and duration of interruptions to supply
+2. Definitions, instructions and guidance for reporting the number and interruptions to supply

+Introduction 3

-Information sources .
-3
+Information sources 3

-Definitions of output measures .
-3
+Definitions of output measures 3

-Further definitions, instructions and guidance .
-4
+Further definitions, instructions and guidance 4

 Disaggregation of incidents 15

-3. Definitions, instructions and guidance for reporting on speed and quality of telephone response
+3. Definitions, instructions and guidance for reporting on speed and qua ality of

+telephone response 19

+Introduction 19

 Speed of telephone response 19

-Instructions and guidance 22

-Quality of telephone response 25
+Quality of telephone response 28

-4. Definitions, instructions and guidance for monitoring medium term performance 2
+4. Definitions, instructions and guidance for monitoring medium term p erformance.30

+Introduction

-Definitions 28
+Definitions 31

-Instructions and guidance 31
+Instructions and guidance 34

-5. Required level of accuracy for reporting
+5. Required level of accuracy for reporting 36

+Introduction

-6. Reporting arrangements
+6. Reporting arrangements 38

+Introduction

-Appendix 1 Purpose of IIP information 38
+Appendix 1 Purpose of IIP information 40

+Appendix 2 Formulae for the purposes of reporting

+Appendix 3 Other formulae

+40